Hakku99/folder-of-images-to-ebooks/README.md

 ## ✨ Features

+- **User-Friendly Interface:**
--   **User-Friendly Interface:** A clean, modern, and intuitive UI.
+   -  A clean, modern, and intuitive UI.
--   **Drag & Drop:** Easily add multiple folders by dragging them directly into the application.
+- **Drag & Drop:**
+   -  Easily add multiple folders by dragging them directly into the application.
+- **Batch Processing:**
--   **Batch Processing:** Convert hundreds of folders in a single click.
+   -  Convert hundreds of folders in a single click.
--   **Optimized for E-readers:** Automatically formats the EPUB to prevent extra blank pages between images.
+- **Optimized for E-readers:**
+   -  Automatically formats the EPUB to prevent extra blank pages between images.
--   **No Index Page:** Generated EPUBs flow directly from one image to the next without an intrusive table of contents.
+- **No Index Page:**
+   -  Generated EPUBs flow directly from one image to the next without an intrusive table of contents.
+- **Real-time Logging:**
--   **Real-time Logging:** See the status of your conversions as they happen.
+   -  See the status of your conversions as they happen.
+- **Standalone Executable:**
--   **Standalone Executable:** Can be easily compiled into a single `.exe` file for distribution.
+   -  Can be easily compiled into a single `.exe` file for distribution.
+- **Light & Dark Mode:**
+   -  Toggle between light and dark themes with a single click — fully integrated into the interface.
+- **CBZ Output Option:**
+  - Choose between EPUB and CBZ formats depending on your reading platform.
 ---

 ## 📂 Supported File Formats